Tockington: Tockington Manor

 Tockington Manor is a boarding preparatory school, which opened in 1947.
 The three-storey stone building was largely constructed around 1712 but incorporating elements of an earlier house.
+It is a Grade II listed building.

-In World War I it was used as a hospital.
+In the First World War the house was used as a military hospital.

-Before WWII it was privately owned by the Salmon family.
+Before the Second World War it was privately owned by the Salmon family.
 At the outbreak of war it was commandeered as a dispersal site for the Bristol Engine Company's design office.
 The estimated cost, largely for building a number of additional huts in the grounds, of £9,000 was considered too much, so the main office staff were instead moved to the Fry's chocolate factory at Somerdale and only leading staff and their support staff, a total of 70, went to the Manor.
 Apartments were made for senior staff and after Roy Fedden, Bristol's chief designer, was coincidentally bombed out of his house in Bristol on 25 September 1940, during a raid targeted on Bristol's Filton factory, he took up permanent residence.
 Close House, Upper Tockington Road, was also used as a lodging house.
 The pre-war garden staff were kept on, now digging for victory to supply the kitchens.